Arabic Apocalypse of Peter: On Islam

-Earlier 7th and 8th century Miaphysite works had largely downplayed Islam as a religious threat; the caliphate was portrayed simply as barbarians and tools of God in testing Christianity, under the assumption that their reign would be short.
-Written after centuries had passed under Muslim rule, the Apocalypse of Peter was one of the later Miaphysite works to treat Islam somewhat more seriously, as a religious threat deserving an apologetical response.
+Earlier 7th- and 8th-century Miaphysite works had largely downplayed Islam as a religious threat; the caliphate was portrayed simply as barbarians and tools of God in testing Christianity, under the assumption that their reign would be short.
+Written after centuries had passed under Muslim rule, the Apocalypse of Peter was one of the later Arab Christian works to treat Islam somewhat more seriously, as a religious threat deserving an apologetical response.
 It still inherited some of its stances from these earlier works, even when they no longer matched the situation "on the ground."

-Muslims and Islam are not directly referenced, but seem to be discussed in coded terms, perhaps as a measure of verisimilitude as the historical Clement would not have known about Islam.
-Despite not referring to it by name, the work is still clearly condemning Islam as a false religion that Christians must separate themselves from.
-An example section showing the troubles of the Miaphysite community had been foreseen:
+Muslims and Islam are not directly referenced by name, but seem to be discussed in coded terms, perhaps as a measure of verisimilitude as the historical Clement would not have known about Islam.
+The work condemns Islam as a false religion that Christians must separate themselves from.
+An example passage showing that the troubles of the Arab Christian community had been foreseen by God: